 I can’t imagine my life without homemade cottage cheese (aka farmer's cheese or tvorog).
 This is one of the best breakfast options you can imagine.
-It’s high in proteins, low in carbs.
+It’s high in proteins, and low in carbs.
 Exactly, what you need to kick your metabolism in the morning, so you burn your energy (think fat) effectively.
 And don’t forget about all Calcium you will get from that cheese.

-It has low glycemic index, meaning it won’t raise your blood sugar fast.
+It has a low glycemic index, meaning it won’t raise your blood sugar fast.
 Plus, it will help you to keep your leptin in balance, meaning less desire to binge on something sweet and unhealthy.

 What you will need for cottage cheese making: